CMBSciPol/MICMAC/README.md

 * cmbdb (https://github.com/dpole/cmbdb/tree/master)
 * fgbuster (only uses fgbuster.observation_helpers to get the input frequency maps in the tutorials, the src code is completely independent from fgbuster)

-# Notes
+__Note__
-* DO NOT USE THIS PACKAGE ON LOGIN NODES ON HPC !!! (do not perform any computation on login-node in general, but this package in particular might use all the login node resources available)
+DO NOT USE THIS PACKAGE ON LOGIN NODES ON HPC !!! (do not perform any computation on login-node in general, but this package in particular might use all the login node resources available)